 Weight loss, especially great weight loss, means change.
-Not only physical changes, either; emotional, mental, and relationship changes.
+Not just physical change, either; emotional, mental, and relationship changes.
 These challenges are real and to be taken seriously.
+Let Maureen explain...

 Hello again, Belldon.